eternalBackPain/Contract-Editor/README.md

 # Contract-Editor

+TODO:
+* fix the screen when there's a lot of text and the component seems to overflow
+* configure the tailwind 'prose' to be markdown compliant
+* start work on building backend

+## Overview

 An app for lawyers to draft contracts programmatically; an IDE for lawyers to draft contracts programatically (incl. the programmatic language).

 >"there is a crucial similarity between lawyers and programmers: the way they use words.
 Computer science and law are both linguistic professions.
 Programmers and lawyers use language to create, manipulate, and interpret complex abstractions.
 A programmer who uses the right words in the right way makes a computer do something.
 A lawyer who uses the right words in the right way changes people’s rights and obligations.
 There is a nearly exact analogy between the text of a program and the text of a law.": [[grimmelmannProgrammingLanguagesLaw2022]]